 Compressor valve design will also determine the suitability of a compressor for inverter control.
 Some compressor valve arrangements are only designed to operate over a small frequency range, or range of gas velocities, and so any significant variation in compressor speed can cause significant inefficiencies or damage to the valves and compressor.

 Reducing the compressor speed will reduce the volumetric flow rate of refrigerant at the compressor, reducing its capacity to meet the load demand.
 This will usually have the effect of raising the suction pressure, causing the refrigerant to evaporate at a warmer temperature.
-Tight control of evaporating temperature reduces losses in two ways; the first is that every degree lower than the design evaporating temperature the system operates at, will increase the power consumption of the compressor by a few percent.
-The second is that the lower the evaporating temperature, the more moisture will be removed from the store.
+Tight control of evaporating temperature reduces losses in two ways; firstly, compressor power consumption will increase by a few percent for every degree below the design operating temperature the system operates at Secondly is that the lower the evaporating temperature, the more moisture will be removed from the store.
 Thus, maintaining the evaporating temperature as high as possible is an advantage.

 Alternatives to inverter drives as a means of capacity control include: